Skip to main content

 For example, if John Doe is already a contact in your Audience account with the primary email john.doe@zkipsterevents.com and you set up the 'Primary Email' field as the UID, when someone else imports a spreadsheet that includes the same email address on that field, the system will detect the match, prevent a new duplicate contact from being created and trigger an Error:

-1. Go to the Configuration Menu
+1. Go to the Configurations Menu

 2. Default Unique Field - zkipster Contact ID